Facebook

 Corrupt Db2

 We need the location of the library database files.
-They are located in the "data" directory under the first path shown.
+The databases are held in the data directory under the Programme Data path shown.

 Solutions to Try in This Order